-SUPPLIER KEY COMPONENTS OF SAFETY SELF-ASSESSMENT WORKSHEET
+KEY COMPONENTS OF SAFETY PERFORMANCE SELF-ASSESSMENT FOR SUPPLIERS

-The Supplier Key Components of an effective world-class safety management system is listed below.
+The key components of an effective world-class safety management system for suppliers are listed below.
 Each component contains columns that describe four levels of safety performance.
 Select the column that BEST describes your company's performance.
 Remember, each scoring column describes a set of actions/policies that your company currently undertakes.
 In order to achieve a score, your safety program must contain ALL the listed criteria.
-Any scores on the STEP application that do not match any of the four available scoring options in each of the Supplier Key Components will automatically be rounded down to the nearest listed score.
+Any scores on a STEP submission that do not match any of the four available scoring options in each of the key components for suppliers will automatically be rounded down to the nearest listed score.